 Slices of brisket on a plate with roasted broccoli

-If you want to get real fancy, serve this oven roasted brisket with Bacon Jam!
-Youโ€™ll be the talk of the town.
+If you want to get real fancy, serve this oven roasted brisket with Bacon Jam or Caramelized Onions and Mushrooms.ย Youโ€™ll be the talk of the town.ย

 How Long to Bake Brisket in the Oven:

-A smaller brisket like a 3-pound brisket, for instance, will take between 3 and 4 hours at 250 degrees F.
+A smaller brisket like a 3-pound brisket takes between 3 and 4 hours at 250 degrees F.

-Simply take the temperature of the brisket after 2 hours of baking, then every 30 to 45 minutes, more frequently as it gets higher in temperature.
+Tip: Take the temperature of the brisket after 2 hours of baking, then every 30 to 45 minutes, then more frequently as it gets higher in temperature.
+The ideal final temperature for brisket is 200 degrees Fahrenheit.

 Top down photo of many slices of beef brisket on a baking sheet

-Serve oven-roasted brisket with barbecue sauce or steak sauce.
+Serve oven-roasted brisket as is, or with barbecue sauce or steak sauce.

 Use leftover breakfast in an egg scramble the next day, or for brisket sandwiches.

-Here are some of my favorite side dishes to serve with brisket!
+Here are some of my favorite side dishes to serve with roasted brisket!

 And thatโ€™s it!
 Everything you need to know about how to cook brisket in the oven.
 I hope you enjoy this juicy meaty adventure!